Dr. Anne Cunningham - The Effects of Learning to Read On Children's Minds

 Dr. Anne Cunningham: Well, you know, reading is a very rich and complex and cognitive act.
 So, as a developmental psychologist you’re looking for a domain of study such as reading that would motivate you to investigate it for a lifetime.
 Cognitive psychologists really enjoy looking at reading because of its layers and levels of complexity in understanding this rich endeavor.

-The other side of it is an educator, as a former pre-school, kindergarten and first grade teacher, prior to my academic training, I saw the daily struggles of children who didn’t learn to read very readily.
-Despite what I felt was very detailed types of instruction that I was providing to them, they displayed inordinate difficulty in learning to read.
+The other side of it is that, as an educator, as a former pre-school, kindergarten and first grade teacher; prior to my academic training, I saw the daily struggles of children who didn’t learn to read very readily.
+Despite what I felt were very detailed types of instruction that I was providing to them, they displayed inordinate difficulty in learning to read.
 As a young woman I wanted to understand that better.
-So, that’s when I left teaching to go back to graduate school to understand more deeply why it was that some children learned to read more readily and with relative ease than other children.
+So, that’s when I left teaching to go back to graduate school, to understand more deeply why it was that some children learned to read more readily and with relative ease than other children.

-It’s been a journey of trying to unpack and understand those developmental processes of what’s important at one stage in reading begins to drop out and something else comes into play that plays a significant role and again, drops out again.
-It's those factors that really led me to this journey, as I say, of understanding how children learn to read and then looking at the other side of the coin which is once we have a certain level of reading ability the outcome of it, the reciprocal part of it, that is what we call the cognitive consequences of being an avid reader.
+It’s been a journey of trying to unpack and understand those developmental processes of what’s important as one stage in reading begins to drop out, and something else comes into play that plays a significant role and again, drops out again.
+It’s those factors that really led me to this journey, as I say, of understanding how children learn to read and then looking at the other side of the coin, which is, once we have a certain level of reading ability the outcome of it, the reciprocal part of it, that is what we call the cognitive consequences of being an avid reader.
 So, it’s both sides of the coin that fascinate me.

 Automaticity: